 Connect him or her with resources like counseling, support groups, doctors, or psychiatric help.
 Encourage him or her to find a community of people who have experienced a similar diagnosis and/or the loss of their baby or babies.

 Consider reaching out to a supportive family member like a trusted parent or sibling.
 Ask for specific help like meals, childcare for living children, a self-care day for him or her, or simply to serve as a reminder that it is okay to seek help and resources.
-If you aren't sure what tangible support you need, I've written a helpful guide for you to share with your friends and family to help them better understand how to care for you.
+If you are not sure what tangible support you need, I have written a helpful guide for you to share with your friends and family to help them better understand how to care for you.
 You can find that post here.

 “Complicated grief.”
 Mayo Clinic, Mayo Foundation for Medical Education and Research, 5 Oct.
 2017, www.mayoclinic.org/diseases-conditions/complicated-grief/symptoms-causes/syc-20360374.